takattila/monitor/README.md

     services: /services                   #    - Provides a services list JSON.
     network: /network                     #    - Provides a network traffic JSON.
     toggle: /toggle/{section}/{status}    #    - The processes, storages, services, network JSON provision can be turned on or off.
+    run:                                  #    - Specific commands or programs can be executed.
+      list: /run/list                     #      - List the pre-definied commands or programs.
+      exec: /run/exec/{name}              #      - Execute a specific command or program.
+      stdout: /run/stdout/{name}          #      - Returns the output of a specific command or program after it is executed.
   logger:                                 #  - Setup logging functionality.
     level: debug                          #    - From debug to none levels, the detail of the logging can be set.
     color: on                             #    - Colorizing the log output.